Economic Sustainability

 And as wages from these jobs are spent, the effects stimulate an even wider variety of industries and sectors from real estate to manufacturing to arts and entertainment.
 This creates opportunity for all Canadians, including those who are far away from the farm or the Prairies.

-In total, the canola sector supports employment for 207,000 Canadians across the country1 – that’s more than the entire population of St. John’s, Newfoundland – in a wide range of jobs including research, farming, transport, grain elevation, processing and refining, and ports for overseas export.
+In total, the canola sector supports employment for 206,000 Canadians across the country – that’s nearly the entire population of St. John’s, Newfoundland – in a wide range of jobs including research, farming, transport, grain elevation, processing and refining, and ports for overseas export.

-The canola industry doesn’t just employ a lot of Canadians—it pays them well.
-These jobs create an average of $12 billion in wages for Canadian each year.
-Over the past 10 years, the total wage impact of the canola sector has increased by 80% with more jobs and higher wages.
+The canola industry doesn’t just employ a lot of Canadians – it pays them well.
+These jobs create an average of $16.3 billion in wages for Canadian each year.
+Over the past 10 years, the total wage impact of the canola sector has increased by more than 80%.

 Billions of dollars injected into the Canadian economy